keelback-code/odd-art-history/README.md

 ## Design and UX

 For part of the site I used a hub and spoke design, with the Gallery (landing/home) page as the hub and the 3 painting pages as spokes.
 These pages do not appear on the navigation bar but can only be accessed from the links on the Gallery page.
 The reason for this design for the painting pages is to bring a sense of playfulness to the website.
 It would be simple to add in nav links for each painting, either with the painting title or their ‘hint’ word (heels, bushes, balloons), but I feel this would take away from the intrigue and mystery of discovering information about the paintings.
+The experience will be almost like seeing a glimpse of a painting through a gallery doorway and turning around to go and see the painting.
+On the Gallery page I have added aria labels which I hope bring this same sense of playfulness and intrigue for a user using a screenreader.

 I have included the Gallery, Odd Resources and Suggestions page on the nav bar so that the rest of the site is still clear and simple to navigate, as I don’t want the user to be frustrated or overloaded.
 I would like to introduce a small amount of playfulness, interactivity and intrigue but not so much that it becomes tiring or frustrating.